Demopans/SPRING_py3/README.md

 ```

 Subsequently, the single cell data together with the cellular phenotypes (and Louvain clusters) can be visualized in SPRING Viewer (Signac writes the cell type and clustering information to the categorical_coloring_data.json file).

+## Summary of major changes from SPRING_dev to SPRING_py3
+* Updated syntax to python3
+* Uses `flask` for http server, instead of `cgi`
+* Removed old unused script directories
+* Added .gitignore file
+* In-progress (incomplete) update of code to allow running SPRING from any working directory